Herschel Walker’s Wife Reaches Out to His Abortion Accuser

 In Jan.
 2017, when the woman was still living with one of her parents, Walker asked if she wanted to buy a flight for herself and her son to meet him in Florida.
 When she told him she had booked the dates in a text message, Walker backed out.

-“Tomorrow will be a bad time just got to base and the change times because of today,” Walker wrote in the text, claiming he was at a military base—a claim that three women said believed Walker sometimes used as an excuse to meet another woman.
+“Tomorrow will be a bad time just got to base and the change times because of today,” Walker wrote in the text, claiming he was at a military base—a claim that three women told The Daily Beast they believe Walker sometimes used as an excuse to meet another woman.

 Since that last January 2016 visit, the woman has repeatedly invited Walker back, she said, but he never took her up on the offer.
 Over the last year, her son, who is now 10, “put two and two together,” she said, and rejected the one form of regular communication Walker maintains: Christmas and birthday gifts.